mape-maker/mape-maker/documentation/sections/CAISO_maker.rst

  ``-o "output"``

- If this option is not given, the output directory is assumed to be None.
-No output directory will be created.
+ This option is required, and if this option is not given, a value error will be raised.
 |
 * **\\-\\-simulation_start_dt TEXT**:
  The start date of the simulation of scenarios, must be between the input file date range. (format = "Y-m-d H:M:S")